zenbones-theme/zenbones.nvim/README.md

 ## Requirements

-Primarily built for nvim but it works pretty well with vim.
+Primarily built for neovim but it works pretty well with vim.
 However here are some requirements to take full advantage of the colorscheme:

--   24-bit RGB colors (nvim or vim compiled with +termguicolors)
+-   24-bit RGB colors (neovim or vim compiled with +termguicolors)
 -   Font with bold and italic
 -   Terminal or GUI with bold and italic support